JohnyMatharu/JohnyMatharu/README.md

 myBid:

 It is a platform which allows to create a bid and to bid on existing bid.
 Login is required and once bid is one, has to be paid for.
 This app is time controlled.

-Get Help Give Help:

-This application is based on principle of give and take and encourages philanthropy.
-You can request for help or offer help to another inidividual who may need it.